matthew-coad/autem/doc/011-MC1-Multiple Confguation.md

 **done**

-## MC1 - Convert Pipeline to an container extension
+## MC1 - Convert Pipeline/score evaluation to an container extension

 Action - The member pipeline is frequently used.
-Convert it into a container extension
+Convert it into a container extension Action - The score contests is frequently used.
+Convert it to use states and act as a container extension.
+Outcome - Converted majority of evaluators

+**done**